Sports nutrition for ball sports

 🧂 |

-The closer the protein and carbohydrate intake is to the end of a workout or competition/training, the better the effect.
-The open window effect can be reduced by just taking in protein and the glycogen stores fill up much faster than if they are taken later.
+The closer the protein and carbohydrate intake is to the end of exertion or a competition/training session, the better the effect.
+The open-window effect can already be reduced by protein intake, and glycogen stores fill up much faster than with later supply.

 By following these nutritional strategies, athletes can optimize their performance and accelerate recovery.
-It is important that each athlete considers their individual needs and adjusts their diet accordingly.
+It is important that each athlete considers their individual needs and adapts their diet accordingly.